Food Poisoning E. Coli In New Jersey

 New Jersey Food Poisoning Attorney for Injury Victims

-When a food Poisoning outbreak occurs, often the New Jersey Department of Health and Senior Services, as well as federal agencies such as the Centers for Disease Control (CDC), will become involved in an investigation of cases of illness potentially related to the outbreak of E. coli 0157 infection.
+When a food poisoning outbreak occurs, often the New Jersey Department of Health and Senior Services, as well as federal agencies such as the Centers for Disease Control (CDC), will become involved in an investigation of cases of illness potentially related to the outbreak of E. coli 0157 infection.
 An outbreak of E. coli is significant.
-E. Coli infection can cause serious health problems now and in the future, including a form of kidney failure kidney failure called hemolytic uremic syndrome (HUS).
+E. Coli infection can cause serious health problems now and in the future, including a form of kidney failure called hemolytic uremic syndrome (HUS).
 E. coli outbreaks are often linked to rare and undercooked meats and unsanitary working conditions.
 Symptoms of E. coli infection could include bloody diarrhea, abdominal cramps or vomiting.

 Information about Hiring an Attorney or Lawyer Concerning E. Coli Outbreak

 Our New Jersey food poisoning injury victim attorneys are experienced in investigating food poisoning and E. coli cases in the New Jersey area.
 Our law firm has lawyers licensed to practice in both New Jersey and New York.